swiss-ai-center/a-guide-to-mlops/docs/concept.md

 Overall, MLOps simplifies the process of developing and deploying machine learning models, resulting in increased efficiency, accuracy, scalability, faster time to market, and improved collaboration.
 These advantages contribute to better outcomes and more successful machine learning projects.

-TODO: Add an illustration to display the different advantages by bricks?
+[//]: # "TODO: Add an illustration to display the different advantages by bricks?"